 Cool.
 Was there anything in terms of the research aspect that was challenging?
 Or any advice you have on that aspect as well?

 I was tasked with measuring magnetic fields for a cloaking device and reporting on what the disturbance looks like.
 But I kept getting a noise signal that didn’t make any sense.
-This is where I really learned the lesson that there’s a way of thinking about problems that we learn in classrooms and it’s very textbook-based.
+This is where I learned that there’s a way of thinking about problems that we learn in classrooms and it’s very textbook-based.
 But these things don’t capture what reality is like.
-When you think about it by the textbook, you’re just thinking, “yeah this should be working,” but you’re not thinking about it in terms of the real world.
+When you think about it by the textbook, you’re just thinking, “Yeah, this should be working,” but you’re not thinking about it in terms of the real world.
 You could never have seen that problem if you were just thinking about it from a textbook perspective.
 The biggest challenge of the research was learning these sort of things that no textbook could ever possibly have an example of.

 Totally.
 Did this program change the way you thought about your studies when you came back?